arve0/master/thesis.md

   wells to scan.
 But CAM-list commands are only available if the experiment contain a halt called "Wait for CAM-command".
-- 13 of the commands are duplicates of settings that can be defined or read in the experiment XML-files.
+- 13 of the commands are duplicates of settings that can be defined or read in the experiment's XML-files.
 Though this can certainly be useful for some experiments, e.g., you can change flow of water pump without loading a new experiment, they are not useful for automating a TMA scan.
 - 5 of the commands are duplicate ways for moving the stage.
 E.g., there is one